amille44420/react-fetcher/README.md

 }
 ```

-You may omit options to use this HOC right away on your component.
-Or you may provide option and retrieve the configured HOC.
+You may omit options to use this HOC right away on your component (ex: `withDataFetcher(Component)`),
+or you may provide the options first and retrieve the configured HOC to apply on your component (ex: `withDataFetcher(options)(Component)`).

 ```js
 export default compose(